rhodyprog4ds/BrownFall21/assignments/02-python-access.md

 help shape your ideas to get to level 3 achievements.
 If you want to focus only on level 2 at this moment in time, feel free to skip this part.
 ```
+_answer these under a separate heading at the end of your notebook_

 1. When might you prefer one datatype over another?
 1. How does PEP 8 standard code help you be collaborative?